 Definitely this was the best gift they could have.
 Congratulations!

-With a modern lagoon on land design of over 2,000 square meters of water surface, opened Dolphin Discovery Playa del Carmen located at Maroma Beach.
+With a modern lagoon of over 2,000 square meters of water surface, Dolphin Discovery just opened its new location in Maroma Beach, located in Playa del Carmen.

-Dolphin Playa del Carmen is home of 7 dolphins: Morelos, John, Pakal, Merlin, Colon, Hidalgo and Danny, all born under human care thanks to our successful breeding program.
-This is our fourth Miracle ® dolphinarium.
+Dolphin Discovery Playa del Carmen is home of 7 dolphins: Morelos, John, Pakal, Merlin, Colon, Hidalgo and Danny, all born under human care thanks to our successful breeding program.
+This is our fourth Miracle® dolphinarium.

 - 13th Dolphinarium by Dolphin Discovery